-Canned milk is cow milk that has had all the water removed.
+Canned milk is cows milk that has had all the water removed.
 Because the water has been removed, it is much thicker than evaporated milk.
 While you can purchase unsweetened canned milk, most brands do have added sugar.
 Most recipes that call for "canned milk" are calling for sweetened canned milk.
 It’s a common baking ingredient.
 Sweetened condensed milk is a popular method to sweeten coffee quickly.

 Canned Milk Selection and Storing Unopened Cans

 There are several brands to choose from, so it's pretty much a matter of personal preference when selecting evaporated or condensed milk.
 Pick your preferred brand and can size.
 There are a few rules when selecting which cans to buy.